 Who is this for?
-So, if you know only the company name, this might help you.
-It’ll help you if you’re on the lookout to reach out to CEOs, Investors, Company Employees & Board Members, etc of a particular company.
+If you only have the company name, this might help you.
+It’ll help you if you’re on the lookout to reach out to CEOs, Investors, Company Employees, Board Members, and other stakeholders of the company.

 A lot of companies and software products are listed on various listing sites for their company, software review sites, and hiring websites.
-So, you can always head out to these top websites in each of these categories and check for the email addresses there.
+So, you can always head out to these top websites in each of these categories to find email addresses.

-Some of these are Crunchbase, Glassdoor, Angellist, Gartner, etc.
+Some of these are Crunchbase, Glassdoor, Angellist, Gartner, and similarly others.

 Let’s take an example of how to find out email addresses from Crunchbase.
 Crunchbase has varied options to search via Company name, People, Investors, and many more.
 But, among these, there are chances to find generic email addresses under the Company segment.